aws-samples/automated-goerli-development-environment/README.md

 INSTANCE\_IP\_ADDRESS is printed as a output to the cdk deploy command.

-Once logged into the EC2 instance, there is Bolierplate Solidity code for a simple Smart-Contract and also node.js code to access the Blockchain, Compile/Deploy the Smart-Contract and access the Smart-Contract using the required transactions.
-Hardhat is already installed with a sample script for testing the smart-contract.
+Once logged into the EC2 instance, there is bolierplate solidity code for a simple Smart-Contract and also node.js code to access the blockchain, compile/deploy the smart-contract and access the smart-contract using the required transactions.
+ _Hardhat_ is already installed with a sample script for testing the smart-contract.

 This will be the directory structure created: